wanasyraf4/Streamlit_TestDashboard/README.md

 - Iterate Over Items:
 For each item, check if adding the item to the current package would keep the total cost of the package below $250.
->If yes, add the item to the current package.
+>If yes, add the item to the current package.<br/>
 >If no, finalize the current package and start a new one. <br/>

 **Step 4: Price and Weight Balancing**<br>